523775jh/ComputerScience_paper/README.md

             F_1, harmonic mean between precision and recall

 high_f1(F_1, thres_list):
+    Function to obtain the highest F1-score with different distance thresholds

     Input: F_1, list with all the F1-scores thres_list, list with all the tried distance thresholds
     Output: highest_f1, the highest F1-score